awslabs/amazon-s3-find-and-forget/docs/api/Apis/DeletionQueueApi.md

 <a name="additemtodeletionqueue"></a>
 ## **AddItemToDeletionQueue**

-Adds an item to the deletion queue
+Adds an item to the deletion queue (Deprecated: use PATCH /v1/queue/matches)

 ### Parameters